ACT WorkKeys Job Profiling & WorkKeys Estimator

 Job profiling is appropriate if an employer intends to use the results to determine hiring standards and decides that they are covered by the Uniform Guidelines on Employee Selection Procedures.
 Employers may find a job profile meets their needs as it provides the documentation (customized task list and a content validity report) needed to show that the tests used are relevant to the jobs being performed.

 WorkKeys Estimator is a step-by-step process used to estimate the WorkKeys skill and skill level requirements needed for entry into and effective performance in training programs, career and technical education programs, apprenticeship programs, and jobs at small employers as defined by the Uniform Guidelines for Employee Selection Procedures.
 The process can be completed individually or in a group setting.

 Benefits of WorkKeys Estimator

 Because WorkKeys Estimator is provided in a step-by-step format, no training is required to facilitate the process.
-However, an ACT-Authorized WorkKeys Job Profiler is ideally suited to provide this service since they have received in-depth and extensive training on all of the WorkKeys skills and skill levels.
-To purchase WorkKeys Estimator email firstname.lastname@example.org or contact a Work Ready Community Leader or ACT-Authorized Job Profiler.
+Estimator is an ideal solution for an ACT-Authorized WorkKeys Job Profiler given their in-depth and extensive training on all of the WorkKeys skills and skill levels.
+To purchase WorkKeys Estimator, click the button below or contact a Work Ready Community Leader or ACT-Authorized Job Profiler.

 Additional Types of Profiles